changeofapoapsis/SkyDweller/README.md

 Requirements

 DJI Payload SDK (PSDK)
-DJI drone compatible with the PSDK, such as the DJI Matrice series Computer with DJI PSDK libraries installed
+DJI drone compatible with the PSDK, such as the DJI Fly Cart/Matrice/Mavic series Computer with DJI PSDK libraries installed
 Basic knowledge of C++ and hardware integration